arvesvendsen/TestSync/README.md

 # TestSync
-An experiment for syncing an internal and an external Git repostory

 I was asked to reserach a way to keep to Git repositories in sync.
 One in GitHub and one in Azure DevOps.
-Both repositories can accept pull requests.
+Both repositories require pull requests.

-Settings for this repo include
+Settings for the repo on GitHub includes:
 * Allow anyone to contribute (not just collaborators)
-* Require pull requests
+* Require pull requests, with the exception for Administrators